 This excerpt from the article explains a lot:

 “One reason for the developing world’s boom in private education is that aspirational parents are increasingly seeking alternatives to dismal state schools.
 In south and west Asian countries half of children who have finished four years of school cannot read at the minimum expected standard.”

 Does this sound achingly familiar to many Americans?
-Like maybe America’s governing educational bodies are inexorably turning its own low income children into Third World illiterates even as those countries are doing everything they can to enlighten their own?
+Like maybe America’s governing educational bodies are inexorably turning its own low-income children into illiterates even as other nations are doing everything they can to enlighten their young people?

-Any teacher who sees his or her goal as “molding young minds” should be fired immediately.
+Any teacher who sees their goal as “molding young minds” should be fired immediately.
 The goal of all teachers should be not to mold children’s minds but “to teach them how to think.”

 Education, like everything else in a society that wants to break from despotic mandatory authoritarianism, needs to breathe free in order to do anything successfully, including educating.

-If Third World parents can educate their children without government why can’t Americans?
+If parents around the world can educate their children without government, why can’t Americans?